 Dear: We recognize your concern about the use of in our school district.
-The school district has developed procedures for selection of instructiona I materials but realizes that not everyone will agree with every selection made.

-To help you understand the selection process, we are sending copies of the school district's:

-- 1. Instructional goals and objectives, - 2.
-Instructional Materials Selection policy statement, and - 3.
-Procedure for reconsideration of instructional materials.

-If you are still concerned after you review this material, please complete the Reconsideration Request Form and return it to me.
+The school realizes that not everyone will agree To help you understand the selection process, we are sending copies of the so hool district's: Instructional goals and objectives, Instructional Materials Selection policy statement, and Procedure for reconsideration of instructional materials.
+If you are still concerned after you review this material, please complete the return it to me.
 You may be assured of prompt attention to your request.
-If I have not heard from you within one week, we will assume you no longer wish to file a formal complaint.
+If I week, we will assume you no longer wish to file a formal complaint.
+Sincerely, Sincercy,

-Sincerely,